Regenerative Medicine Protocol

 Mechanical Component: Physical Rehabilitation

 Structured physical therapy protocol designed to optimize joint mechanics, improve neuromuscular control, and maintain functional mobility.
-This component addresses the biomechanical aspects of osteoarthritis management.

 • Individualized biomechanical assessment